kyma-project/eventing-manager/docs/user/tutorials/evnt-01-prerequisites.md

 ## Prerequisites

-To perform the following Eventing tutorials, you need the following setup:
+To perform the Eventing tutorials, you need the following setup:

 1. [Kyma cluster provisioned](https://kyma-project.io/#/02-get-started/01-quick-install).